 A family law mediator is a neutral party specially trained to help couples resolve the issues in their divorce.
 The mediator facilitates the communication between the parties by making sure each party is given a chance to speak and helps guide them to make their point clear and heard by the opposing spouse.
 The mediator also provides information about the legal system, how issues may be viewed by lawyers or judges, and what alternatives there are for solving issues.

-Johnson Mediations offers comprehensive divorce mediation services for Eden Prairie, Minnetonka, Shorewood, Chanhassen and the surrounding community.
+Johnson Mediation offers comprehensive divorce mediation services for Minnetonka, Minnesota and the surrounding community.
 Our team is highly trained and understands the ins and outs of the process.
 We understand that this is extremely difficult and can be costly.
 Although mediation is less expensive and less time consuming than court, it can be tiresome and exhausting on your family and that is why our team is here to help guide you through the process.
 We’re always happy to sit down with you for a free one hour consultation to see if mediation could be the right approach for you.